OpenUnison/openunison-k8s-idm-oidc/README.md

 9. Specify "Initial user" for the "Justification" and click "Approve"
 10. Click on "Confirm Approval"

 At this point you will be provisioned to the `k8s-cluster-administrators` group in the database that has a RoleBinding to the `cluster-admin` Role.
-Logout of OpenUnison and log back in.
+Logout of Orchestra and log back in.
 If you click on your email address in the upper left, you'll see that you have the Role `k8s-cluster-administrators`.

 # Updating Secrets and Certificates